Chaitanya0315/Testing/Docs/UserManual.md

 ![Player Homepage](images/Figure4.png)

-## Creating a Word Scramble
+## Creating a  Scramble

-If you choose to create a word scramble, you will be taken to the 'Create a Word Scramble' page.
+If you choose to create scramble, you will be taken to the 'Create Scramble' page.
 Here you will have 2 text boxes to put in the following information:

 * Unscrambled Word/Phrase
 * Clue for this unscrambled word/phrase